Talis Group: History

 During the first decade of the 3rd millennium, much of Talis's work focused on the transition of information to the web, specifically the Semantic Web, and Talis has led much of the debate about how Web 2.0 attitudes affect traditional libraries.
 Alongside semantic web developments Talis launched Talis Education Ltd, a business focused on products in Higher Education learning, and Kasabi, a data marketplace.

 In March 2011 Talis sold its library management division to Capita Group.
 The division was sold for a reported £18.5 million plus a further £2.5 million depending on the company's profitability in the following financial year.
 The company moved its headquarters from Solihull to central Birmingham.

 Following the sale of its library management business Talis experimented with a semantic web and data marketplace business alongside the rapidly establishing education business.
 A tough economic climate required Talis to focus its investment, therefore they announced in July 2012 that investment in the semantic web and data marketplace areas would cease.
 All efforts are now concentrated on the education business.

 Talis Aspire, the company's enterprise teaching and learning platform, is now in use by over 1 million students at 93 universities across 8 countries, including over 65% of all UK universities.

 Talis was acquired by SAGE Publications in 2018.

+As of 2023, Talis Aspire has effectively become the global market leader in reading list software.